Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

-The sophisticated 290 is the newest addition to Schwinn’s lineup of home recumbent bikes and for starters, I’d like to say that I think this is one good looking bike.
+The 290 is the newest addition to Schwinn’s lineup of home recumbent bikes and for starters, I’d like to say that I think this is one good looking bike.

 Not that looks should really matter that much, especially when choosing exercise equipment, but still – the 290 is pretty darn sleek looking.